InfluxCommunity/Processing-Engine-Training/README.md

 ### Plugin & Triggers

 A plugin is a Python file containing a callback function with a specific signature that corresponds to the trigger type.
 The trigger defines and configures the plugin including providing any optional information using `--trigger-arguments` option.
 One or more trigger can be setup to run simultaneously either synchnorously (default behavior) or asynchnorously.
+Triggers can also be disabled or deleted.

 #### Install Python dependencies (optional)